-Sec.
+SEC.
 3. Section 125 of the Probate Code is amended to read:

-25. Except as provided by Sections 1385.1 and 1386.2 of the Civil Code relating to powers of appointment, A a devise or bequest of all the testator's real or personal property, in express terms, or in any other terms denoting his intent to dispose of all his real or personal property, passes all the real or personal property which he was entitled to dispose of by will at the time of his death y-ineluding-preperty-embraced-in-a-pewer-te-devise.
+125. Except as provided by Sections 1386.1 and 1386.2 of the Civil Code relating to powers of appointment, A a devise or bequest of all the testator's real or personal property, in express terms, or in any other terms denoting his intent to dispose of all his real or personal property, passes all the real or personal property which he was entitled to dispose of by will at the time of his death, including property embraced in a power to divise.

 Comment.
 The amendment to Section 125 makes clear that Section 125 does not operate with respect to powers of appointment.
-A provision in a will devising or bequeathing all of the testator's real or personal property operates with respect to powers only to the extent provided in Civil Code Sections 1385.1 and 1385.2.
+A provision in a will devising or bequeathing all of the testator's real or personal property operates with respect to powers only to the extent provided in Civil Code Sections 1386.1 and 1386.2.